 The Hartford and XL Insurance pursue insurance industry’s love affair with sports-related, 360-degree marketing

-After all, quite a few insurers’ names have been bounced around like basketballs on TV lately, and it’s not by accident; it’s a high profile benefit of some of the industry’s major players having set their sights on the NCAA college basketball tournament as a major outlet for their advertising.
+Quite a few insurers’ names have been bounced and bandied about like basketballs on TV lately, and it’s not by accident; it’s a high-profile benefit of some of the industry’s major players having set their sights on the NCAA college basketball tournament as a major outlet for their advertising.

-But the push by insurers — big names like State Farm and The Hartford — has less to do with basketball, and more to do with the high degree of access the NCAA’s 88 annual tournaments give these companies to giant swaths of the country, said Larry DeGaris, a marketing professor at the University of Indianapolis.
+But the push by insurers — big names such as State Farm and The Hartford — had less to do about basketball, and more to do about the high degree of access the NCAA’s 88 annual tournaments gave those companies to giant swaths of the country, said Larry DeGaris, a marketing professor at the University of Indianapolis.

 “Sports allow you to do that, and the insurance industry is very active in sports for that big reason,” he said.

-Still another reason: the opportunities the tournaments offer for corporate hospitality programs, which the NCAA launched several years ago.
+Still another reason: the opportunities the tournaments offered for corporate hospitality programs, which the NCAA launched several years ago.

-Taken together, college sports sponsorship packages have created significant opportunities for insurers trying to establish their name-brands with college-age customers — and with their alumni-aged parents and friends, according to DeGaris.
+Taken together, college sports sponsorship packages create significant opportunities for insurers that are trying to establish their name-brands with college-age customers — and with their alumni-aged parents and friends, according to DeGaris.

-The Hartford has even drafted college basketball analyst Dick Vitale to act as a pitchman for the company’s Playbook for Life, part a three-year-old program designed to educate students about financial literacy and planning; it’s also a handy way to get the company’s name in front of young adults with yet-unformed brand loyalties, marketing experts might say.
+The company even drafted infamously spirited college basketball analyst Dick Vitale to act as a pitchman for the company’s Playbook for Life.
+Playbook is a three year-old program designed to educate students on campuses nationwide about financial literacy and planning — a handy way to get a corporate name in front of young adults with yet-unformed brand loyalties, marketing experts would say.

-XL’s professional liability unit is based just up the street from the center, and within a few miles of the sites for Aetna, The Hartford, ING, Cigna, Travelers and others.
+XL’s professional liability unit is based just up the street from the center, and within a few miles of the headquarters or major sites for insurance and financial services companies including Aetna, The Hartford, ING, Cigna, Travelers and others.

 “This is the direction that things are headed in,” said marketing professor DeGaris.
 “These are the types of things that put companies in the ball game.
 They carry to these audiences a relationship and a trusted brand and the NCAA has made huge advancements in its corporate partnerships where these are not just names tacked to the sides of buildings.”